Explore Georgia Tours

 Qvevri are large clay vessels buried underground, used for traditional Georgian winemaking.
 Grapes ferment with skins and stems in the qvevri, producing distinctive amber/orange wines with unique flavor profiles.
 This 8,000-year-old method is UNESCO-recognized.

 The Mestia-Ushguli trek can be done independently by experienced hikers.
 The trail is marked, and villages have guesthouses.
-However, a local guide adds safety, cultural context, and helps navigate weather conditions.
+However, a local guide adds safety, cultural context, and helps you handle changing weather conditions.
 For first-time visitors, we recommend guided treks.

 E